RedisLabs/redislabs-docs/content/rs/security/audit-events.md

     }
     ```

-    where `<address>` is a string containing the TCP/IP address, `<port>` is a numeric value representing the port, `<interval>` is a numeric value representing the interval in seconds and `<max attempts>` is a numeric value representing the maximum number of attempts to execute.
+    where `<address>` is a string containing the TCP/IP address, `<port>` is a numeric value representing the port, `<interval>` is a numeric value representing the interval in seconds, and `<max attempts>` is a numeric value representing the maximum number of attempts to execute.

 ### Database audits